sprout-laravel/docs/installation.md

 #### Configure your Identity Resolver

-Within the `multitenancy.php` config file, there is an option `resolver`, which, by default, contains a resolver for all the default drivers.
+Within the `multitenancy.php` config file, there is an option `resolvers` which allows you to configure multiple [identity resolvers](identity-resolvers).
+By default, this contains a resolver for all the default drivers.
 These resolvers are used to resolve a tenant's identifier from a route or request, with each driver's name reflecting where in the request it expects to find it.